 Rob's story goes back to his home state of New York.
 In 1990, three or four SNU students spent the summer in New York working for a Christian camping organization.
 There they met Rob Burgess.
 After only a few classes, Rob had dropped out of college and gone to work.
 They mentioned a trip they were making to Mexico over the New Year's holiday.
 Rob got excited about going as well.
 So, after Christmas of that same year, he joined 200 other people on that Work and Witness trip.

-There, in Mexico, Rob got turned on to missions and to getting his college degree.
-When he went back to New York, he quit his job at the grocery store.
+There, in Mexico, Rob got turned on to world missions and to getting his college degree.
+When he went back to New York, he quit his job at the grocery store in New York.
 He packed up and returned to Oklahoma to major in church music at SNU.
 In his three and a half years at SNU, Rob's interest in missions was fanned into a flame.
 As a result, Rob was part of that initial pioneer team to Sofia.